 Also, the rise of bootcamps came out of nowhere as an opportunity for many software developers to make money by teaching people the skills they need to become software developers in a short amount of time and help their students land a high-salary job.
 Bootcamps are my next recommendation for those interested in making a living by programming applications.

 However, like many people, you don’t know what is out there until you realize or hear about those things.
 Until then, the most commonly known approach to get a job by many is and will continue to be to get a CS degree.
 Depending on the school you go to, this could be your best option.
-However, I believe you could make the most by trying an online course first and evaluate how things go from there.
+However, I believe you could make the most by trying an online course first and evaluating how things go from there.